rweigel/phys685/final.md

     All other equations, including the general solution to Laplace's equation in 2--D in cartesian, cylindrical, and spherical, you'll need to know.

+# Chapter 2 & 3

+(DT) Consider a large parallel plate capacitor with a hemispherical bulge on the grounded plate.
+The bulge has radius a and bulges toward the second plate.
+The distance between the plates is $b$, $b\gt a$.
+The second plate is at potential $V_o$.

+1. Find the potential everywhere inside the capacitor.
+2. Determine the surface charge density on the flat portion of the grounded plate.
+3. Determine the surface charge density on the bulge.

+# Chapter 4

+(DT) We have two concentric conducting spheres.
+The inner sphere has radius a and total charge $+Q$, and the outer sphere has radius b and total charge $-Q$  The center of the spheres is located at the origin, and the $x$--$y$ plane bisects the spheres horizontally.
+The space between the spheres above the$x$--$y$ plane is filled with a dielectric of constant $\epsilon$.
+The space below the$x$--$y$ is empty.

+1. Find the electric field everywhere between the spheres.
+2. Determine the surface charge density on the inner sphere.
+3. Calculate the polarization surface chage density on the dielectric surface at r=a.

 # Chapter 5

+## Sphere with Surface Current

+(GS) A sphere of radius $b$ is centered on the origin with a surface current: $\mathbf{K} = K_0 \hat{\boldsymbol{\phi}}$.

+Find the magnetic field at:

+1. a point a distance $z_o$ on the z axis such that $z_o \gt b$ , and
+2. a point in the x y plane a distance $r_o$ such that $r_o \gt b$

 ## Long Cylinder